 North America is a continent of diverse landscapes.
 It ranges from the barren Arctic of the far north to the southern heat of Florida.
-In North America, six major biomes ranging from tundra to the desert.
+In North America, six major biomes range from the tundra to the desert.
 With such a diverse landscape, it’s no wonder there as many different types of wildlife.
 There are over 10,000 species of birds worldwide, and it is estimated over 900 can be found in North America.

 Whether you measure in wingspan or weight, there’s no denying that some birds here are larger than others.
-We are going to countdown the 11 largest birds in North America by their wingspan.
+We will count down the 11 largest birds in North America by their wingspan.
 Read on to learn about the biggest birds you can see in North America.

 11. Great Horned Owl

 10. Snowy Owl

 Snowy owls prefer to eat lemmings and can eat as many as three to five every day.
 This adds up to more than 1,600 lemmings a year.
 They supplement their diet with rabbits, rodents, birds, and fish.

 9. Ferruginous Hawk

 This bird is the largest of North America’s soaring hawk species.
 Ferruginous hawks have a wingspan of 1.5 meters (5 feet) and can be 0.60 meters(2 feet long.)
 They only weigh up to 2.26 kgs (5 lbs.)

 8. Great Gray Owl

 Great Gray Owls spend their days in dense evergreen pine and fir forests with small openings or meadows nearby for hunting.
-They eat mostly small mammals, including voles, pocket gophers, shrews, squirrels, and weasels.
+They eat primarily small mammals, including voles, pocket gophers, shrews, squirrels, and weasels.

 Great gray owls have been known to travel south when there are vole shortages in the north.
 They range across Canada and the extreme northeastern United States.
-They are secretive owls and avoid humans, and are normally only found when looking for them.
+They are secretive owls and avoid humans and usually are only found when looking for them.

 |American White Pelican||9.5 feet||9-12 lbs|